MagicalTux/goro/development.md

 This test runner still usable for the php-7 tests, but more improvements and features (such as colored output).

-To use the latest test runner, a php-8 must first be installed.
+To use the latest test runner, PHP-8 must first be installed.
 Then to run the basic tests, do the following:
 ```
 ./test/run-tests.php -p ./php-cli test/basic